Browser Setup Guide for Old or Slow Computers

 Privacy & Performance Settings — Setup Guide for Old PCs

 Correct defaults deliver visible gains within minutes.
 Because trackers trigger extra network calls, strict protections speed up rendering and improve safety.
-Fewer pop-ups and overlays also reduce interruptions while you work.
+Additionally, fewer pop-ups and overlays reduce interruptions while you work.

 Tracking & Cookies — Browser Setup Guide Tips